 Fine Arts

 Approved choices: ART 1113, ART 2713, ART

 2723, MUS 1113, MUS 2313, MUS 2323, SPT

 2233

 Social/Behavioral Sciences 6 hours

+Approved choices: CRJ 1313, ECO 2113, ECO

 There is a direct correlation between the quality of one's health and his/her capacity to learn and function well in society.
 Meridian Community College's physical education courses promote personal wellness, which transcends curricular considerations, and is rather a lifelong goal for every human being.
 Thus, the College strongly encourages students to enroll in a physical education course as a degree plan elective.